 We conducted several scenario analyses to examine uncertainty and potential variation in the findings.
-The scenarios are presented below and the findings are presented in Table E.17.
+The scenarios are presented below and the findings are presented in Tables E.19 and E20.

 - 1. Modified societal perspective that includes components such as productivity losses, criminal justice and incarceration, or others as applicable. - 2.
-Fibrosis improvement scenario where 50% of patients in F4 can still improve - 3.
-No LDL benefit for resmetirom.
+Fibrosis improvement scenario where 50% of patients in F4 can still improve. - 3.
+No LDL benefit for resmetirom. - 4.
+Fibrosis Progression for resmetirom based on Phase II results.